copenlu/academic-kickstart/content/people/amalie/index.md

 role = "PhD Student"

 # Short bio (displayed in user profile at end of posts)
 bio = "Amalie's research focuses on detecting persuasive and misleading text.
-She is a PhD student at Aarhus University and co-advised by Isabelle."
+She was a PhD student at Aarhus University and co-advised by Isabelle."

 # External website link
 external_link = "https://ddsa.dk/phdfellows2022/amaliebrogaardpauli/"